WARP-LAB/WARP-GUIDES-WEBPACK/06-webpack-guide-cssmodules/06-webpack-guide-cssmodules.md

         ]
       }
     ]
-    // this messes up ignoreAtRules for SCSS, so ignore
+    // this messes up ignoreAtRules for SCSS, thus ignore
     // "at-rule-no-unknown": [
     //   true,
     //   {